-Not open for credit to student with credit in ENGL 39
+Not open for credit to student with credit in ENGL 39 Transferable to CSU

 An introduction to children's literature: history, elements, and types of books of interest to children from birth through eight years old.
 Students will read, share, and plan activities around classical, cultural, and award-winning books.
 Methods of selecting and evaluating books will be applied.
 (L)